krastin/vagrant-test-multimachine/README.md

 # vagrant-test-multimachine
-A multimachine vagrant file containing two web servers
+A multimachine vagrant file containing two web servers and a database server

 # List of machines